Best of Wives and Best of Women

 "Best of Wives and Best of Women" is a short number from the second act of the 2015 musical Hamilton, a musical biography of American Founding Father Alexander Hamilton, which premiered on Broadway in 2015.
 Lin-Manuel Miranda wrote both the music and lyrics to the song.
 Phillipa Soo and Miranda performed the song on the original Broadway album.
 The song was the basis of a TikTok trend in 2025.

 History

-Though the song was not a part of the Vassar College performance of The Hamilton Mixtape, the pre-cursor to the Broadway musical, in 2013; it was included in the musical when it premiered at The Public Theater, in 2015.
+Though the song was not a part of the Vassar College performance of The Hamilton Mixtape, the precursor to the Broadway musical, in 2013, it was included in the musical when it premiered at The Public Theater, in 2015.

 Setting

 Former Secretary of the Treasury Alexander Hamilton, having arranged a dawn duel with then U.S. vice president Aaron Burr, and anticipating his death, is writing late into the night, when his wife Elizabeth Schuyler Hamilton, Eliza, asks him to "come back to sleep".
-Alexander explains in an affectionate manner, that he's just writing something, and Eliza, echoing sentiments, and leitmotif, expressed in That Would Be Enough, and Take a Break, assures him that his presence is enough.
+Alexander explains in an affectionate manner, that he's just writing something before he has to leave for a "meeting" at dawn, and Eliza, echoing sentiments, and leitmotif, expressed in That Would Be Enough, and Take a Break, assures him that his presence is enough.
 Hamilton's last words to Eliza in the song, and in the musical before his death, are "best of wives and best of women".